TomOw/AllStore/README.md

 In order to run the app:
 Clone the repository
 Add file application.properties in src/main/resources
 And specify the Database connection properties.
+Aplication tested on MySQL database.
 ```db.driver:
 db.url:
 db.username: